Unclassified Threat Situation (as of 18 Oct. 2022)

-The unclassified threat statement informs DOD elements and personnel under USAREUR-AF Force Protection responsibility on the current threat situation.
+The unclassified threat statement informs DOD elements and personnel under U.S. Army Europe and Africa Force Protection responsibility on the current threat situation.

-- Transnational terrorist groups, state-sponsored terrorists, and those inspired by their propaganda continue to threaten Europe, Africa, and U.S. interests worldwide.
-Similarly, Islamic extremists emboldened by the Taliban's assumption of power in Afghanistan, or extremists reacting to the situation, could attempt violent acts or demonstrations.
-Terrorists often target mass transit, tourist venues, sporting events, places of worship, police, and military forces (including military personnel).
-In recent years, allied counterterrorism forces have thwarted plots by transnational and state-sponsored terrorists however, terrorists have succeeded in conducting simple, lethal attacks.
+- Transnational terrorist groups, State-Sponsored terrorists, and those inspired by their propaganda continue to threaten Europe, Africa, and U.S. interests worldwide.
+Terrorists often target mass gatherings including transit nodes, public events, tourist venues, and places of worship as well as police and military forces (including the U.S. military).
+In recent years, allied counter-terrorism forces have thwarted several plots by transnational and state-sponsored terrorists in Europe.
+Both kinds of terrorists have, however, succeeded in conducting simple, lethal attacks in Europe.
 Lone wolves continue to act on their own initiative and timelines, sometimes in response to events taking place outside Europe or Africa.
 Unsophisticated plots by lone wolf terrorists and organized terror groups are difficult to detect and can, therefore, occur with little to no warning.
-In Europe and in Africa, public demonstrations and protests may become violent without warning, putting bystanders at great risk.
+In Europe and Africa, public demonstrations and protests may become violent without warning, putting bystanders at great risk.

-- Terror activity and civil unrest is high across the continent of Africa.
-Threats posed by violent actors differ across the continent and personnel should get updated threat information for specific areas prior to travel.
-Africa has a high rate of improvised explosive device use in the world and economic and political pressures of covid-19, droughts and locusts exacerbated the violence through 2021.
-Extreme levels of poverty, underdevelopment, cultural and religious fractionalization, overcrowding, and environmental vulnerability have led to destabilization and permissive operating areas for violent actors.
+- With threats posed by violent actors differing across Africa, personnel should get updated threat information for specific areas prior to travel. extreme levels of poverty, underdevelopment, cultural and religious fractionalization, overcrowding, and environmental vulnerability have led to destabilization and permissive operating areas for violent actors.
 Roughly two dozen Islamic extremist groups (with constantly shifting objectives and allegiances) operate in at least twelve African countries.
 Pockets of extremism present lethal threats to U.S. equities in specific locations across the continent, while risks such as crime (including abduction), disease, and undeveloped healthcare systems can be regionally significant.
-Travelers also must be aware of high crime rates, abduction, disease, and undeveloped healthcare systems throughout the region.